mosip/mock-smtp-sms/README.md

 Type this URL http://locahost:8080/ in your browser to access the emails.

-* The emails are broadcasted to all currently open websockets.
-So you could miss the email if you are not connected.
+* The emails/SMS are broadcasted to all currently open websockets.
+So you could miss the email/SMS if you are not connected.

 * The current connection status is shown on top of this page.